dx download

 https://dl.dnanex.us/F/D/xxxx/example.bam

-You must write a script in order to generate download URLs for multiple files.
+You must write a script to generate download URLs for multiple files.

 By default, URLs expire after one day.
 However, you can change the duration so that the URL lasts for a longer or shorter period of time.